renhaofan/k-buffers/README.md

 Compile with `TORCH_USE_CUDA_DSA` to enable device-side assertions.
 ```

-# simple_trainer_bpcr_blender_BUG.py
 The results in NeRF-Synthetic of 3DGS we reported in paper is from 3DGS original implementation.
-If you use
+If you run `simple_trainer_bpcr_blender_BUG.py`  the results are full of strange floaters, which is lower PSNR than original implementation.
 ```
 ============PSNR===========
 chair 35.88718032836914